Japan eVisa - Indian Passport, US Resident (H1B)

 Processing confirmation

 Received email saying "we have received your visa application and will proceed."
-Also told us to expect a fee notice email on March 23.
+Also told us to expect a fee notice email on a specific date.
 Explicitly said: do not call or email us.

 Fee payment request